The transformation of becoming more like Jesus is called "sanctification."

 The goal of our small groups and Bible studies is to help people engage in relationships that help them become more like Jesus.
 Small groups and Bible studies foster a loving, personal environment where members can do life together.
 We have a variety of small groups and group Bible studies.
 Click the link below to discover one that meets at a time and day that's convenient for you.

-Adults, college-age to about age 30
+Young Adults, college-age to about age 30

 Adults, aged 55+